 Finnlines Group applies the simplified method of expected credit loss allowance for defining impairment of trade and lease receivables as well as assets related to the contracts with customers according to IFRS 15 classified as amortised cost.
 The expected credit losses are recognised for their full life time using a matrix.
 The expected credit loss allowance is evaluated based on historical information of realised credit losses, and both reporting segments apply the same method due to the similar customer structure.
 When evaluating the amount of expected credit loss also economic circumstances and future expectations are taken into consideration.
-Covid-19 pandemic is estimated not to have a material impact on expected credit losses.
 The table below shows the amount of impaired receivables and changes in credit losses.

-EUR 1,000 2021 2020 Changes of the allowance for impaired trade receivables Impaired receivables at 1 January 2,104 2,041 Net remeasurement of loss allowance, IFRS 9 90 69 Identified amounts written off 240 216 Amounts, final credit loss -548 -222 Impaired receivables at 31 December 1,886 2,104
+EUR 1,000 2022 2021 Changes of the allowance for impaired trade receivables Impaired receivables at 1 January 1,886 2,104 Net remeasurement of loss allowance, IFRS 9 364 90 Identified amounts written off 3 240 Amounts, final credit loss -7 -548 Impaired receivables at 31 December 2,246 1,886